mriganshuks/Induction-programme/README.md

 The Causmic Club introduced its creative events and officially launched the induction activities.
 Students were invited to participate in upcoming cultural and technical programs.

 ---

+## **Day 3 – 02 August 2025**

+**9:00 AM – 11:00 AM**  Expert Lecture by Dr. Jaswinder Singh
+Dr. Jaswinder Singh, delivered a deeply insightful lecture where he beautifully blended core scientific concepts with spiritual philosophy.
+He discussed how energy, vibrations, and the laws of nature align with inner consciousness and the human soul.
+His unique ability to connect physics with spirituality inspired students to look at science not just as a subject, but as a way of life.

+**11:00 AM – 1:00 PM**  Expert Lecture by Dr. Priya Darshni
+Topic: *"Right Understanding and Universal Human Values"*
+Dr. Priya Darshni emphasized the importance of developing a clear understanding of the self, relationships, and harmony in nature.
+She explained how right understanding forms the foundation of a value-based life and helps students make informed, responsible, and ethical decisions in both personal and professional domains.